humio/cloudwatch2humio/CONTRIBUTING.md

 When you have made your changes locally, or you want feedback on a work in progress, you're almost ready to make a pull request.
 Before doing so however, please go through the following checklist:

 1. Test the integration and make sure that all features are still functional.
-2. Update the version number of the ZIP file in the `Makefile` and of the default value of the `S3KeyNameForZipWithLambdas` parameter in the `cloudformation.json` file.
-These should always match.
-3. Update the `CHANGELOG.md`.
-3. Add yourself to `AUTHORS.md`.
+2. Add yourself to `AUTHORS.md`.

 When you've been through the checklist, push your final changes to your development branch on GitHub.

 Congratulations!
 Your branch is now ready to be included submitted as a pull requests.
-Got to [cloudwatch2humio](https://github.com/humio/cloudwatch2humio) and use the pull request feature to submit your contribution for review.
+Go to [cloudwatch2humio](https://github.com/humio/cloudwatch2humio) and use the pull request feature to submit your contribution for review.

 ## For Maintainers: How to Release
 When a new release of the integration needs to be uploaded to the S3 buckets hosting the lambda files, the version of the integration needs to be updated.